PyColors/responsive-carousel/README.md

 # Responsive Carousel

-Responsive Carousel is a mobile-first carousel provider by Pixabay API, with React.
+Responsive Carousel is a mobile-first carousel provider by Flickr API, with React.

 ## How it should work